-The Greek people are in similar dire straits as they prepare to vote on a future in which they face two painful prospects: the slow grind of years more of austerity cuts or the country's potentially catastrophic exit from the euro.
+LONDON (AP) — The Greek people are voting on a future in which they face two painful prospects: the slow grind of years more of austerity cuts or the country's potentially catastrophic exit from the 19-nation eurozone.

-For the radical left-led Greek government, the proposals were unacceptable.
+For the radical left-led Greek government, the proposals are unacceptable.
 It's urging a "no" vote and says that will have no impact on Greece's euro status.

 Proponents of a "yes" vote, including a parade of former prime ministers and the main opposition party, say backing the government will jeopardize Greece's place in the euro.
 Instead, they argue that by voting "yes" Greece would get a new deal quickly to shore up the economy.